Truvia (TRUVIA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Truvia Historical Price

-According to the latest data gathered on Truvia live price page, the current price of Truvia is 0.000002USD.
+According to the latest data gathered on Truvia live price page, the current price of Truvia is 0.000001USD.
 The circulating supply of Truvia(TRUVIA) is

 In the past 24 hours, Truvia has shown a price movement of